reitzig/reitzig.github.io/_posts/2015-12-09-signing-websites.md

 A quickly coded
   [proof-of-concept implementation](https://github.com/reitzig/reitzig.github.io/blob/sources/_plugins/pgp-sign.rb)
 provides a fair user experience already; no user interaction is necessary at all.
-Now, every (local) file used on this website has been signed with PGP; the footer links to the relevant files.
+Now, every (local) file used on this website has been signed with PGP;
+{% marginnote "limits" "The signatures do not tell you anything unless you trust the used public key, of course." %} the footer links to the relevant files.
 For instance, find the signatures of this post
   [here]({% post_url 2015-12-01-a-researchers-jekyll %}.sig.html).

 {% newthought "Of course" %}, I am